Liu Xiaodong (footballer): Club career

+Manager career

+At June 2021, Liu joined Chinese Women's Super League club Changchun Dazhong Zhuoyue as first team assistant coach.

+On 21 January 2025, Liu joined China League One club Nanjing City as assistant coach.

 International career

 Liu Xiaodong was called up to the senior Chinese squad to take part in a friendly against Honduras on March 29, 2011 and went on to make his debut when he came on as a late substitute for Hao Junmin in a 3-0 victory.